brianpetro/obsidian-smart-connections/README.md

+*This README is still a work-in-progress so the v1 README is still available below.*

 Hey there, I'm Brian, the mind behind Smart Connections (still human, at this point 🤪).
 I laugh at my own jokes, like to use emojis, and think about thinking.

 The journey of Smart Connections is one I directly share with you.
 Smart Connections isn't just about some new features in Obsidian; it's a reflection of our shared experiences, your invaluable feedback, and a testament to what we can achieve together in the Obsidian community.
 A journey that's been both exhilarating and profoundly educational.